hxu-hms/ashlar/docs/instructions/running.md

 | ```FILE``` | an image file to be processed (one file per cycle) |

 ### Optional arguments
-*Detailed information on tuning these parameters will be added soon.*

 |Name| Shorthand| Description | Default|
 |---|---|---|---|